pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 Enter [Pulumi Import](https://www.pulumi.com/docs/reference/cli/pulumi_import/).

 What Pulumi Import does, in a nutshell, is find existing infrastructure by unique ID (in the github provider’s case, the team ID), and add them to a Pulumi Stack.
-You can find the specific import instructions on the [registry documentation for each resource](https://www.pulumi.com/registry/packages/github/api-docs/team/#import).
+You can find the specific import instructions on the registry documentation for each resource.
+In this case we want the [GitHub import instructions](https://www.pulumi.com/registry/packages/github/api-docs/team/#import).

 ```bash
 $ pulumi import github:index/team:Team animals 1234567